Alan Charles: Election

 In the election, Charles stood as Labour party candidate against Simon Spencer (Conservative), David Gale (UKIP) and Rod Hutton (Independent).
 Charles won by a total of 57,248 votes to Spencer's total of 36,469.
 The turnout was 112,908, 14.4% of the Derbyshire electorate.
 The first preference votes did not win Charles an overall majority, but he was appointed after votes for Gale and Hutton were eliminated.

 Results

 Deputy PCC

 In a controversial move on 30 November 2012, Charles announced he would appoint a deputy on a salary of £56,000 per annum.
 This move was criticised by many, who saw it as a waste of taxpayers' money, particularly since Charles and the Labour party was opposed to the concept of PCCs in the first place.

 Personal life

 Charles moved to Killamarsh, Derbyshire in 1973 where he has lived since.
-He is married to Diane, with whom he has two children, Katy and Sarah, and three grandchildren.
+He is married to Diane, with whom he has two children, Katy and Sarah, and four grandchildren, Ethan, Charlie, Billy and Bella.